The exodus of Puerto Ricans to Florida is transforming its politics

 "I have noticed who is defending our rights as Puerto Ricans," she said.

-While Robles expressed disdain for President Donald Trump because of the administration’s response to storm-ravaged Puerto Rico, she praised Republican Gov. Rick Scott for his efforts in helping settle Puerto Ricans displaced by the storm.
-But she also likes Democratic Florida Sen. Bill Nelson.
+While Robles expressed disdain for President Donald Trump because of the administration’s response to storm-ravaged Puerto Rico, she praised Gov. Rick Scott of Florida, a Republican, for his efforts in helping settle Puerto Ricans displaced by the storm.
+But she also likes Sen. Bill Nelson, D-Fla.
 She met him and called him "a humble and accessible man."

-Scott is expected to enter the 2018 U.S. Senate race against Nelson, and polls have them in a dead heat.
+Scott is expected to enter the 2018 Senate race against Nelson, and early polls have them in a dead heat.

-It could very well be that Puerto Ricans like Robles are the deciding factor in the Florida Senate race and a number of other key races.
-Since they may not be as familiar with local and state political parties — Puerto Ricans who live on the island vote for elections there — they are becoming a potential group of swing voters who can have a real impact on upcoming elections, according to some experts.
+It could very well be that Puerto Ricans like Robles are the deciding factor in that race and a number of other key races.
+Since they may not be as familiar with local and state political parties — Puerto Ricans who live on the island vote in elections there — they are becoming a potential group of swing voters who can have a real impact on upcoming elections, according to some experts.

 Politicians from both parties are taking note.